-Bausch + Lomb ReNu MultiPlus® Lubricating and Rewetting Drops

-Bausch + Lomb Sensitive Eyes® Drops
+Bausch + Lomb ReNu® Lubricating and Rewetting Drops Bausch + Lomb Sensitive Eyes® Drops

-INSTRUCTIONS FOR THE MONOVISION OR MULTI-FOCAL WEARER
+INSTRUCTIONS FOR THE MONOVISION WEARER

-- You should be aware that as with any type of lens correction, there are advantages and disadvantages to monovision or multi-focal contact lens therapy.
-The benefit of clear near vision in straight ahead and upward gaze that is available may be accompanied by a vision compromise that may reduce your visual acuity and depth perception for distance and near tasks. - Some patients have experienced difficulty adapting to monovision contact lens therapy.
+- You should be aware that as with any type of lens correction, there are advantages and disadvantages to monovision contact lens therapy.
+The benefit of clear near vision in straight ahead and upward gaze that is available with monovision may be accompanied by a vision compromise that may reduce your visual acuity and depth perception for distance and near tasks. - Some patients have experienced difficulty adapting to monovision contact lens therapy.
 Symptoms, such as mild blurred vision, dizziness, headaches and a feeling of slight imbalance, may last for a brief minute or for several weeks as adaptation takes place.
 The longer these symptoms persist, the poorer your prognosis for successful adaptation. - You should avoid visually demanding situations during the initial adaptation period.
 It is recommended that you first wear these contact lenses in familiar situations, which are not visually demanding.
 For example, it might be better to be a passenger rather than a driver of an automobile during the first few days of lens wear.
-It is recommended that you only drive with monovision or multi-focal correction if you pass your state drivers license requirements with monovision or multi-focal correction. - Some patients will never be fully comfortable functioning under low levels of illumination, such as driving at night.
-If this happens, you may want to discuss with your eye care professional having additional contact lenses prescribed so that both eyes are corrected for distance when sharp distance binocular vision is required. - If you require very sharp near vision during prolonged close work, you may want to have additional contact lenses prescribed so that both eyes are corrected for near when sharp near binocular vision is required. - Some patients require supplemental spectacles to wear over the monovision or multi-focal correction to provide the clearest vision for critical tasks.
-You should discuss this option with your eye care professional. - It is important that you follow your eye care professional's suggestions for adaptation to monovision or multi-focal contact lens therapy.
-You should discuss any concerns that you may have during and after the adaptation period. - The decision to be fit with a monovision or multi-focal correction is most appropriately left to the eye care professional in conjunction with you, after carefully considering and discussing your needs.
+It is recommended that you only drive with monovision correction if you pass your state drivers license requirements with monovision correction. - Some monovision patients will never be fully comfortable functioning under low levels of illumination, such as driving at night.
+If this happens, you may want to discuss with your eye care professional having additional contact lenses prescribed so that both eyes are corrected for distance when sharp distance binocular vision is required. - If you require very sharp near vision during prolonged close work, you may want to have additional contact lenses prescribed so that both eyes are corrected for near when sharp near binocular vision is required. - Some monovision patients require supplemental spectacles to wear over the monovision correction to provide the clearest vision for critical tasks.
+You should discuss this option with your eye care professional. - It is important that you follow your eye care professional's suggestions for adaptation to monovision contact lens therapy.
+You should discuss any concerns that you may have during and after the adaptation period. - The decision to be fit with a monovision correction is most appropriately left to the eye care professional in conjunction with you, after carefully considering and discussing your needs.